See also: Test Type Working Principles

 Use the right mouse button to change the response type (masked or unmasked, response or no response).

-Save everything by means of the Save Result button.
+Save everything using the Save Result button.